andela/ah-scorpion/README.md

 {
     "title": "How to train your dragon",
     "description": "Ever wonder how?",
-    "body": "You have to believe",
+    "body": {title: "How to train your dragon",
-    "tagList": ["reactjs", "angularjs", "dragons"],
+    description: "Ever wonder how?",body:"You have to believe"}, "tagList": ["reactjs", "angularjs", "dragons"],
     "images" : ["imagelink1", imagelink2]
 }